 - Outcome Management Tools for Tracking and Reporting

-The HUR Senso trains this process of quickly recording, processing, and transmitting information between the brain and the rest of the body, effectively lowering the risk of falls.
+The Dividat Senso trains this process of quickly recording, processing, and transmitting information between the brain and the rest of the body, effectively lowering the risk of falls.

 #3.
 Computerized Training Equipment